Sustainability

 In mitigation measures such as curbing greenhouse gas emissions, the Sapporo Group has set medium- and long-term targets for reducing CO2 emissions.
 In the value chain target among them, we have newly determined reduction activities in cooperative cultivation areas in Japan as one of the specific initiatives to be implemented in the future.
 We will expand our initiatives to domestic cultivation areas, taking into account pesticide and other regulations.

 For adaptation measures to avoid or mitigate damage from climate change impacts, we have set new targets for agricultural products used as key ingredients in our core product, beer.
-We aim to develop and commercialize breeds that can address issues of yield reduction and quality deterioration caused by abnormal weather conditions such as drought and heavy rainfall, as well as water stress and disease caused by such conditions.
+We aim to preserve and manage the genetic resources of barley and hops, and utilize them to develop and commercialize breeds that can address issues such as yield reduction and quality deterioration caused by abnormal weather conditions like drought and heavy rainfall, which are climate-related and nature-related risks, as well as water stress and disease resulting from these conditions.

 Mitigation measures